JanmanX/Android-Arduino-RGB-LED-Controller/README.md

 #How it works
 [This](http://www.jerome-bernard.com/blog/2013/01/12/rgb-led-strip-controlled-by-an-arduino)
-blog helped me setup an Arduino Uno to control the strip.
+blog helped me setup an Arduino Uno to control a LED RGB strip in my home.
 I figured it would be nice to control my RGB LED strip directly from my Android phone.

 This project is very basic:
 The app sends a string of data to the arduino in this format: